 The Scoop

-CNN is considering making network anchor Kaitlan Collins its chief White House correspondent, two people familiar with the discussions said.
-As part of the change, Collins and her show would relocate, at least part of the time, to Washington, D.C. from New York.
+CNN announced Tuesday that it would make network anchor Kaitlan Collins its chief White House correspondent, a move first reported Sunday by Semafor.
+As part of the change, Collins and her show will relocate, at least part of the time, to Washington, D.C. from New York.

-The move, which has not been finalized and is currently still being discussed by the network’s leadership, is intended to better tap into Collins’ network of sourcing within Trump’s White House, which she covered both at CNN and as a White House reporter for the conservative news site the Daily Caller during the president’s first administration.
-Over the last several weeks, Collins has been camped out in West Palm Beach near the president-elect’s Mar-a-Lago compound, hosting her primetime show from a setup nearby and breaking major stories about the president’s transition efforts
+The move is intended to better tap into Collins’ network of sourcing within Trump’s White House, which she covered both at CNN and as a White House reporter for the conservative news site the Daily Caller during the president’s first administration.
+Over the last several weeks, Collins has been camped out in West Palm Beach near the president-elect’s Mar-a-Lago compound, hosting her primetime show from a setup nearby and breaking major stories about the president’s transition efforts.

 Max’s view